bb-acarrera/PLUTO/docs/validatorConfig.md

 #### filename
 The name of the reporter plugin to use, as specified in the manifest.
 Pluto include "smtpReporter" to send emails to a SMTP server.

+#### id
+Required if there is more than one reporter.
+A unique number to use for the reporters, so Pluto can properly hook up the UI properties to the saved values in a validation.

 #### config
 The custom configuration for the reporter plugin.
 See smtpReporter below for configurtion of the smtpReporter plugin.